Southeastern Conference: Baseball

 Starting in 2025 with the addition of Oklahoma and Texas, schools play a 30–game league schedule (10 three-game series), with two permanent opponents and eight rotating opponents.
 Between 1996 and 2012, the SEC consisted of two divisions, where schools played all five teams within their division and five schools from the opposite division, resulting in only one missed opponent in any given season.
 From 2012 to 2024, with the addition of Missouri and Texas A&M, schedules consisted of games played against all six other divisional opponents and four opponents from the opposite division, meaning three missed opponents in a given season.

 Since 1990, the SEC has become the most successful conference on the college baseball diamond.
 That year, Georgia captured the conference's first national championship at the Men's College World Series (MCWS).
 Following that, LSU won six of the next 19 titles, including five of ten between 1991 and 2000 and its sixth title in 2009.
-This was followed by South Carolina winning back-to-back titles in 2010 and 2011, Vanderbilt winning its first title in 2014, Florida winning its first title in 2017, Vanderbilt winning again in 2019, Mississippi State claiming its first title in 2021, Ole Miss winning its first title in 2022, LSU winning again in 2023, Tennessee winning its first title in 2024, and LSU winning again in 2025.
+This was followed by South Carolina winning back-to-back titles in 2010 and 2011, Vanderbilt winning its first title in 2014, Florida winning its first title in 2017, Vanderbilt winning again in 2019, Mississippi State claiming its first title in 2021, Ole Miss winning its first title in 2022, LSU winning again in 2023, Tennessee winning its first title in 2024, LSU winning again in 2025, and Oklahoma claiming the 2026 title.
 During that same span, 13 teams have also been runners-up at the MCWS.
 The MCWS final series featured two SEC teams in 1997, 2011, 2017, 2021, 2023, and 2024, and the 2022 final involved a current member and a future member.
 (Note: For this purpose, "future member" is defined as a school that, at the time of the relevant MCWS, was confirmed to be joining the SEC in the future.
 Oklahoma and Texas combined for 49 MCWS appearances through 2022, but their 2022 appearances were their first after the SEC announced both as future members.)
-The 2022 MCWS featured four current members, all from the SEC West, and both future members.
+The 2022 MCWS featured four current members, all from the SEC West, plus both future members, and the 2026 MCWS featured five current members.
 Every current member has appeared at least 5 times except Kentucky, which made its first MCWS appearance in 2024.
 The only pre-2024 SEC member that has not appeared in the MCWS as an SEC member is Missouri, which has yet to make the NCAA tournament as an SEC member, although it made six MCWS appearances in the 1950s and 1960s while in the Big Eight Conference.
 Both Georgia Tech and Tulane have made appearances in the MCWS after leaving the SEC.
-One of the two newest SEC members, Texas, leads all schools in MCWS appearances with 38, and its 6 titles trail only USC (12 titles) and LSU (8).
-The other new member, Oklahoma, has two titles from 11 MCWS appearances.
+One of the two newest SEC members, Texas, leads all schools in MCWS appearances with 38, and its 6 titles trail only Southern California (12 titles) and LSU (8).
+The other new member, Oklahoma, had two titles from 11 MCWS appearances before joining the SEC, and won its third title in its first MCWS appearance as an SEC member in 2026.